top of page

 Are You a Skilled Construction Trades Worker Looking to Work in Australia?

-The Temporary Skill Shortage Visa (subclass 482) could be your perfect pathway!
-This visa allows Australian employers to sponsor skilled workers from overseas.
-With no age requirement and lower English proficiency standards, this visa opens up incredible opportunities for trades workers like you.
+The Temporary Skill Shortage Pathway (Subclass 482) could be your perfect opportunity!
+This program allows Australian employers to sponsor skilled workers from overseas.
+With no age limit and lower English proficiency requirements, it opens up incredible opportunities for trades workers like you.

-• For occupations on the Medium- and Long-Term Strategic Skills List (MLTSSL), the English requirement is an overall IELTS score of 5, with at least 5 in each band—or equivalent scores in other tests.
+• English Requirement: For occupations on the Medium- and Long-Term Strategic Skills List (MLTSSL), a minimum IELTS score of 5 in each band (or equivalent) is required.

 Mandatory Skills Assessment: What You Need to Know